Law on Artificial Intelligence 2025, No. 134/2025/QH15

 6. The Government shall detail this Article.

 Article 14.
-Management of high-risk AI systems
+Management of high-risk artificial intelligence systems

-1. Providers of high-risk AI systems shall:
+1. Providers of high-risk artificial intelligence systems have the following responsibilities:

-2. Deployers of high-risk AI systems shall:
+2. Deployers of high-risk artificial intelligence systems have the following responsibilities:

 7. The Government shall detail this Article.